 Basically, you will be able to boost your metabolism, V02, the blood pressure will drop and you will be able to remove a good amount of fat as well.

 The main focus of HIIT is to make you go out of breath.
 In case you do it using machines, make sure that you choose a resistance which challenges you.

 A good idea here is to go outside and have fun.
 You can do HIIT with sprints that alternate 60 seconds of jogging with 20 seconds of sprinting.
-Do this for 125 minutes.
+Do this for 20 minutes if you can.

 You can also do burpees, usually around 5 sets of 10 burpees are more than enough.
 Rest in between each set.
 You should try to go up to 10 sets and then you need to up the ante even more.